What Are the Guidelines for Tungsten Electrodes?

 5. Zirconiated Tungsten Electrodes (WZ)

-Zirconiated tungsten electrodes (WZ3, WZ8) contain zirconium oxide.
-They are ideal for AC welding of aluminum and magnesium due to their excellent arc stability and resistance to contamination.
+Zirconiated electrodes (WZ3, WZ8) contain zirconium oxide and are recommended for AC welding of aluminum and magnesium due to their excellent arc stability.

 6. Rare Earth Tungsten Electrodes

-These electrodes are a combination of various rare earth oxides, providing superior performance for both AC and DC welding.
-They offer excellent arc stability, longevity, and reduced electrode wear.
+These electrodes combine multiple rare earth oxides, providing high performance across both AC and DC applications, with enhanced arc stability and longevity.

 Guidelines for Selecting Tungsten Electrodes